-I have experiences with both – and neither are very pleasant
+I have experiences with both - and neither is very pleasant

 The negative attitudes of others left a mark.
-I developed a sense of shame associated with my own joyful feelings towards math.
+I developed a sense of shame associated with my joyful feelings toward math.
 As an adult, I am often overwhelmed by my social anxiety when I try to discuss math with others in person.
 That is why I write about it.
-I am able to articulate what lays inside my mind and heart.
+I can articulate what lies inside my mind and heart.